jstehli/linux-cfg/notes.md

 Connect to a wireless network from command line -> arch wiki NetworkManager

-Also install `network-manager-applet` for a system tray icon.
+Also install `network-manager-applet` for a system tray icon and `openssh` for SSH access.

 ## Fonts